bartbutenaers/node-red-contrib-rtsp-client/README.md

 6. The [node-red-contrib-image-output](https://github.com/rikukissa/node-red-contrib-image-output) node will show a preview of the images.

 Most of these nodes can be removed as soon as everything is up and running, but can be useful while tweaking all the settings.

+Remark: you can't compare the message speed with the frame rate (from the statistics output message), because the latter one is the frame rate in the compressed video...

 ### Get information about FFmpeg
 When you have setup FFmpeg, it might be useful to get some information about FFmpeg (version number, supported decoders, ...).
 All that information can be collected via the FFmpeg command line interface, but that might be not easy to access (e.g. when running Node-RED in a Docker container).
 Therefore this node allows you to get some basic information from FFmpeg, simply by injecting messages into this node.